Rampage (2018 film): Plot

 Athena-1, a space station owned by nefarious gene-manipulation company Energyne, is destroyed after a laboratory rat mutates and wreaks havoc.
-Kerry Atkins, the lone surviving crew member, manages to escape in the escape pod when the station implodes, along with a trio of pathogen canisters that Energyne CEO Claire Wyden ordered her to retrieve, but the pod disintegrates upon re-entry, killing Atkins.
-One canister is swallowed by an American alligator in the Everglades National Park, and another lands in a Wyoming forest where a wolf is exposed to the pathogen.
+Kerry Atkins, the lone surviving crew member, manages to escape in an escape pod before the station implodes, along with a trio of pathogen canisters that Energyne CEO Claire Wyden ordered her to retrieve, but the pod disintegrates upon re-entry, killing Atkins.
+One canister is swallowed by an American crocodile named Lizzie in Everglades National Park and another lands in a Wyoming forest where a wolf named Ralph is exposed to the pathogen.

 Primatologist Davis Okoye, a former Special Forces soldier and member of an anti-poaching unit, works at the San Diego Zoo Safari Park.
-He is friends with a rare leucistic western lowland gorilla named George that he saved from poachers who murdered his mother and communicates with him via sign language.
-The third Energyne canister crash-lands in George's habitat, and he is exposed to the pathogen.
+He is friends with George, a rare leucistic western lowland gorilla that he rescued from poachers, and communicates with him via sign language.
+The third Energyne canister lands in George's habitat, exposing him to the pathogen.

-As George grows considerably larger and becomes more aggressive, Davis is contacted by genetic engineer Doctor Kate Caldwell, who explains that the pathogen was developed by Energyne to rewrite genes on a massive scale.
-She had hoped to advance research on CRISPR as a potential cure for diseases, but discovered Energyne's plans to use it as a biological weapon and was falsely incarcerated, during which her terminally ill brother died.
+As George grows considerably larger and more aggressive, Davis is contacted by genetic engineer Doctor Kate Caldwell, who explains that the pathogen was developed by Energyne to rewrite genes on a massive scale.
+She had hoped to advance research on CRISPR as a potential cure for diseases, but discovered Energyne's plans to use it as a biological weapon and was falsely incarcerated, during which her terminally ill brother passed away.
 George escapes from captivity and runs amok at the preserve.
-George calms down, but is soon captured by a government team led by Agent Harvey Russell and put on a Boeing C-17 Globemaster III airplane.
-Meanwhile, Claire and her brother Brett oversee a mercenary team's attempt to capture the mutated wolf, Ralph, which goes awry as the entire team is killed.
+Davis calms him, but George is captured by a government team led by Agent Harvey Russell and put on a Boeing C-17 Globemaster III.
+Meanwhile, Claire and her brother Brett oversee a mercenary team's attempt to capture Ralph, but the entire team is killed.

 Claire, resolving to capture Ralph and use George to cover up her plot, uses a massive transmitter atop the Willis Tower to lure the animals – engineered to respond aggressively to a certain radio frequency – to Chicago, unconcerned about the massive risk to civilian lives this poses.
-George reacts violently to the sound and crashes the plane, though Davis, Kate and Russell parachute to safety.
-George survives the crash and joins Ralph as they make their way to Chicago, while Davis and Kate are aided by Russell in stealing a UH-60 Black Hawk military helicopter in pursuit.
+George reacts violently to the sound and crashes the plane, though Davis, Kate and Harvey parachute to safety.
+George survives the crash and joins Ralph as they make their way to Chicago, while Davis and Kate are aided by Harvey in stealing a UH-60 Black Hawk to pursue them.